tmeasday/joins-experiments/packages/publish-joins/README.md

 ### Solution: Subscription Trees

-The answer is to allow subscriptions to have anonymous child subscriptions that *set up their own `_subscriptionId`s*.
+The answer is to allow subscriptions to have anonymous child subscriptions that *have their own `_subscriptionHandle`s*.
 Then if the subscriptions follow some simple rules around readiness and stopping, we solve the two problems above, very naturally.

 The rules are:
   - a parent sub kills it's children, like computations